wlin16/VariPred/README.md

 ## Step 3: Train the model

+*Note: The weight of the trained model mentioned in the publication has been given under the directory of VarIPred/model/model.ckpt.
+Running train_VariPred.sh script to re-train the model will replace the given weight.
+If there is no need to customize the model for a specific task, but only to use a trained model to make clinical impact predictions for variants, please skip this step and proceed directly to step 5.

-If you just need to predict the results for each variants with VarIPred and do not want evaluate the performance of the model, please skip directly to Step 5.
+*If there is no need to customize the model for a specific task or evaluate the performance of VariPred, but only to use VariPred to make clinical impact predictions for variants, please skip Step 3 and Step 4 and proceed directly to Step 5.

 We recommand you have an at least 12GB GPU, e.g. NVIDIA GeForce 1080Ti